stummjr/doc.scrapinghub.com/addons.rst

 DeltaFetch
 ==========

+.. important:: You'll need to enable the `DotScrapy Persistence`_ add on for DeltaFetch to work.

 The purpose of this addon is to ignore requests to pages containing items seen in previous crawls of the same spider, thus producing a *delta crawl* containing only new items.
 For more details on the algorithm, you can check `DeltaFetch code`_.

 There are two main setting for controlling this addon: